 Finally back with another Let’s Talk About video, this time on Cornerstone: The Song of Tyrim.
 I like this game, but the devs had an overly ambitious plan for the budget they crowdfunded, and that makes this a great example of why we need both AAA and indie games.
 Transcript is below the break.(more…)

 I don’t generally like endless runners, but Alto’s Adventure is something special.
 Below is the script for my newest Let’s Talk About… video discussing why.(more…)

 It’s been forever and a day since I posted anything here.
-In addition to fall being busy in general for me as a JET ALT who is very involved with her schools, I was working on and releasing my first finished video game, Ultra Hat Dimension (which was a great, if stressful experience; check the game out and look for a postmortem in the near future).
+Fall is busy in general for me as a JET ALT who is very involved with her schools.
+I was also working on and releasing my first finished video game, Ultra Hat Dimension.
+It was a great, if stressful experience.
+Check the game out and look for a postmortem in the near future.